dbbrandt/zype-cms/README.md

   `gem 'database_cleaner'`
 end
 7. Run bundler
-`bundle update`
+`bundle`
 `Note I had some issues on OSX and had to install an older version of image magic to get the native builds to succeed`
+8. Initialize rspec
+`rails g rspec:install`
-8. Initialize and generate the fae-cms code and tables.
+9. Initialize and generate the fae-cms code and tables.
 `rails g fae:install`
-8. Convert the `app/views/layouts` generated as `*.html.erb` to `.html.slim`.
+10. Convert the `app/views/layouts` generated as `*.html.erb` to `.html.slim`.
 This releates to three files: `application.html.slim, mailer.html.slim, mailer.text.slim`
-9. Started up the server.
+11. Started up the server.
 `rails s`
-10. Setup the fae-cms super-user in the browser.
+12. Setup the fae-cms super-user in the browser.
 Fae-cms has a first time init user page.
 `http://localhost:3000/admin`

 ![Fae startup page](http://www.precidix.com/blogs/Fae-first-time-login.png)